Intervention and Methodology

 Three important concepts are emphasized in each session:

 Scaffolded Learning - Recognizing each student’s level of competence in various language areas and teaching new concepts in a step-by-step cycle designed to promote learning success and self-confidence.

 Active Strategies - Understanding, acquiring and producing speech and language forms/functions are emphasized.
 Oral language development that focuses on the phonological elements of English and how to manipulate them is used to strengthen speech and listening skills.
 Gestural and social cues, vocabulary and language forms (grammar) in action are produced in spontaneous, guided situations.
 From a strong oral language foundation, literacy skills are specifically taught through speech-to-print phonics (sound/letter connections) and learning strategies to promote excellence in reading comprehension and writing for multiple purposes.
 Multi-sensory strategies are emphasized.

 Socio-Linguistic Approach - Language in context, cultural variation and respect for other languages are emphasized.
 Connections between English and other languages are made to facilitate easier acquisition of English in natural exchanges and diverse communication situations.
 Respect for the various numerous forms of English is a basic tenet of our approach.

-Professional collaboration with experts in language acquisition/language disorders, reading acquisition and reading disorders, cognition and up-to-date effective teaching methodology continually informs the work of the project.
+Additionally we maintain professional collaborations with experts in language acquisition/language disorders, reading acquisition and reading disorders, cognition and up-to-date effective teaching. methodology. continually informs the work of the project.